oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
-This application is considered a public client, since there is no way to issue it a client secret and authentication is handled by the application, not by the browser.
+This application is considered a public client, since there is no way to issue it a client secret in this model.

 The code in the browser initiates the Authorization Code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an